fpetersma/EvolutionOfCoffee/process book.md

 - I will be working on implementing the maps in the code.
 - I will try to use bootstrap after all, due to its design capabilities
 - Decided to go for a sort light brown-ish colour scheme, will probably use colorbrewer2.org to acquire a proper colour scheme

+- I have finally managed to implement the maps using topojson.
+I was a bit of a hassle to create all the different paths for all the different countries, but in the end it all worked out.
+The first layout is not completed, and the next step is to start working on the interactivity.
+The rest of the layout will be dealt with in a later stadium.
+For now, I decided on leaving the background of the maps transparant, thereby letting them blend into the visualisation.
+- The four main text elements will all be written at the same spot, and I will only make one visible every time it gets clicked.
+I hope this is going to work.